Naples: Governance

-Each of the 7,904 comune in Italy is today represented locally by a city council headed by an elected mayor, known as a sindaco and informally called the first citizen (primo cittadino).
+Each of the 7,896 comune in Italy is today represented locally by a city council headed by an elected mayor, known as a sindaco and informally called the first citizen (primo cittadino).
 This system, or one very similar to it, has been in place since the invasion of Italy by Napoleonic forces in 1808.
 When the Kingdom of the Two Sicilies was restored, the system was kept in place with members of the nobility filling mayoral roles.
 By the end of the 19th century, party politics had begun to emerge; during the fascist era, each commune was represented by a podestà.
 Since World War II, the political landscape of Naples has been neither strongly right-wing nor left-wing – both Christian democrats and democratic socialists have governed the city at different times, with roughly equal frequency.
+Since the early 1990s, the mayors of Naples have all belonged to left-wing or center-left political groups.

-Currently, the mayor of Naples is Gaetano Manfredi, an independent politician, former minister of university and research in the second Conte government, and former rector of the University of Naples Federico II.
+Since 2021, the mayor of Naples is Gaetano Manfredi, an independent politician candidated by the center-left coalition, former minister of university and research in the second Conte government, and former rector of the University of Naples Federico II.

 Administrative subdivisions

 Economy

-Naples, within its administrative limits, is Italy's fourth-largest economy after Milan, Rome and Turin, and is the world's 103rd-largest urban economy by purchasing power, with an estimated 2011 GDP of US$83.6 billion, equivalent to $28,749 per capita.
+Naples, within its administrative limits, is Italy's fourth-largest economy after Milan, Rome and Turin, and is the world's 103rd-largest urban economy by purchasing power, with an estimated 2024 GDP of €28.4 billion, equivalent to €30.804 per capita.
 Naples is a major cargo terminal, and the port of Naples is one of the Mediterranean's largest and busiest.
-The city has experienced significant economic growth since World War II, but joblessness remains a major problem, and the city is characterised by high levels of political corruption and organised crime, which also exist in other cities of the country.
+The city has experienced significant economic growth since World War II, but joblessness remains a major problem, and the city is characterised by high levels of political corruption and organised crime.

 Naples is a major national, and international tourist destination, one of Italy's and Europe's top tourist cities.
 Tourists began visiting Naples in the 18th century during the Grand Tour.

 In the last decades, there has been a move away from a traditional agriculture-based economy in the province of Naples to one based on service industries.
 The service sector employs the majority of Neapolitans, although more than half of these are small enterprises with fewer than 20 workers; about 70 companies are said to be medium-sized with more than 200 workers, and about 15 have more than 500 workers.